rpathangi/ref-app-0008/README.md

 Java: OpenJDK1.8
 Spring:

-Note: Currently this application cannot be deployed to google app engine as it is build using Java1.8.
+Note: This application wil not work in Google App Engine at the moment because of java version 8 is not supported in google app engine.
+However, this code can be downloaded and run locally.

 # Features
 20170815 - Read properties from an external file.